Let’s get straight to what is definitely required and some useful security tips without too many confusing details of how to do it.

 4: Functional Cookies Awareness

-Most WordPress sites need at least one non-functional cookie but who doesn’t have a Google Maps, analytical statistics or social media interaction etc. A visitor to your site needs to be aware of how your site is tracking their usage data before they continue past the first page they land on.
+Most WordPress sites need at least one non-functional cookie but who doesn’t have a Google Map, analytical statistics or social media feature.
+A visitor to your site needs to be aware of how your site is tracking their usage before they continue past the first page they land on.
 Similar to the option checkbox for contact forms a visitor must manually accept your cookies even if they do not choose to read your policy.

 - Google Tag Manager